gvwilson/sensibleadventures/princess-bear/princess-bear.md

 tell us straight?"

-"I'm so more worried as that he's coming clearer instead of going along fade," Sergeant Ranneda said, still studying the shard of dayglass in her hand.
+"I'm so more worried as that he's coming clearer instead of going along fade," Sergeant Raneda said, still studying the shard of dayglass in her hand.
 Her husky voice seemed at odds with her slight frame.
 "Should have moved along since ages by, before we were either born.
 Why's he coming stronger?
 And how?"